In a nutshell

 Elevador de Santa Justa

 Along with the viewpoints, there are also the elevators.
-These aren’t your ordinary building elevators.
+These are not ordinary elevators like in a residential building.

 The Elevador de Santa Justa is located in a 45-meter-tall iron tower that has a slight resemblance to the Eiffel Tower in Paris.
 The elevator has two cabins with a capacity of 29 people, taking passengers up and down.
 When you reach the top, you’re greeted with a viewing platform with an amazing panoramic view of Lisbon’s rooftops.